scrabill/software-engineering-resources/README.md

 - [Bundler](https://bundler.io/)._Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed._
 - [Corneal](https://github.com/thebrianemory/corneal). _A Ruby gem that is a Sinatra app generator with Rails-like simplicity_
+- [Tux](https://github.com/cldwalker/tux). _Tux dresses up sinatra in a shell.
+Use it to interact with your helpers, view rendering and your app's response objects._

 ## Terminal / CLI